-I am not disappointed because they are launching this NFO because most of the AMCs do this in a bull market but….
-DSP in the last 2 years have taken a couple of decisions which are really progressive & ahead of the curve but launching a fund in a hot sector is regressive.
+I am not disappointed because they are launching this NFO because most of the AMCs do this in a bull market but… DSP in the last 2 years has taken a couple of decisions which are really progressive & ahead of the curve but launching a fund in a hot sector is regressive.

 DSP Healthcare Fund Review

 Check this detailed Review & decide if this is a good idea to put your hard earned money in this fund.
 I am sure you will learn something new today.
 This post will cover

 - Presentation of DSP Health Care NFO by AMC

 - Why DSP Health Care Fund is Launched – their story vs my story